 Eggs: the ultimate nutrition all-rounder

 When it comes to eating eggs, you shouldn’t be chicken.
-Not only are they a tasty addition to any brunch or lunch and an essential ingredient in cakes and quiches, eggs also contain an impressive shell-ection of vitamins and other nutrients that your body needs.
+They’re not just a tasty addition to brunch or lunch and an essential ingredient in cakes and quiches; eggs also contain an impressive shell-ection of vitamins and other nutrients your body needs.

 There’s no need to avoid the yolk, either.
 Despite the fact that some studies still claim the cholesterol found in egg yolks can cause health problems, many more assure us that this humble kitchen staple is actually really good for you.
 So, to get the maximum nutritional value out of your morning scramble, Accredited Practising Dietitian Sharon Natoli recommends that whole eggs should be your go-to.

 “Eggs include vitamins A, B2, B5, B12, D and E along with minerals such as iron, selenium and iodine and other important nutrients including choline and protein,” Natoli explains.
 “These nutrients, among others, are spread out in the yolk and the white, so to make sure you get all the goodness, enjoy the whole egg.